nextstrain/nextclade_data/data/nextstrain/flu/b/na/CY073894/README.md

 This dataset encompasses all Influenza B viruses in humans and is based on the B/Brisbane/60/2008 reference sequence.

-## Scope fo this dataset
+## Scope of this dataset
 The reference sequence for this datasets precedes the deletions at positions 162ff in the HA1 protein of the virus and thus follows the canonical numbering of amino acids in the protein.

 ## Features
 This dataset supports

  * Assignment of sequences to Victoria and Yamagata lineages
- * Assignment to clades and subclades based on the nomenclature defined in [github.com/influenza-clade-nomenclature/seasonal_B-Vic_HA/](https://github.com/influenza-clade-nomenclature/seasonal_B-Vic_HA/)
+ * Assignment to clades and subclades based on the nomenclature defined in [github.com/influenza-clade-nomenclature/seasonal_B-Vic_NA/](https://github.com/influenza-clade-nomenclature/seasonal_B-Vic_NA/)
  * Identification of glycosilation motifs
  * Sequence QC
  * Phylogenetic placement